SBPraveen/even/README.md

 ## Features

-**Starting a web-socket server locally** - This feature helps decouple the front-end and back-end teams by enabling the front-end team to connect to Even's web-socket server and work independently, without depending on the back-end team.
+**Starting a web-socket server locally** - This feature helps decouple the front-end and back-end teams by enabling the front-end team to connect to Even's web-socket server if the organization doesn't have one.
+If they have their own web-socket server, Even will act as a proxy server, allowing developers to send messages to the front-end that are not sent by the server.
+This is useful when building new features.

 **Connecting to a web-socket server** - While Postman offers this feature, it does not support sending cookies (which are crucial for authentication before connecting to the web-socket server) or the encryption/decryption of messages which have been offered in Even.

-**Schema registry** - Users can manually create schemas or have them automatically taken from AsyncAPI docs.
-This feature allows users to create web-socket test cases and interact with web-socket servers and Kafka seamlessly.
+**Schema registry** - Users can easily import their messages from AsyncAPI(similar to the OpenAPI Specification) docs.
+This feature allows users to easily interact with the frontend when using even.

 TODO